 - Compliance with HIPAA, GDPR, and SOC2

-You, if you’re managing a small to mid-sized team that needs fast, secure, and scalable access with built-in business controls.
+You, if you’re managing a limited to mid-sized team that needs fast, secure, and scalable access with built-in business controls.

 - ❌ No free plan